swayamsaikar/swayamsaikar/README.md

 Here are some stuff about me -

-- 🔭 I’m currently working on The Brain App
+- 🔭 I’m currently working on The Covid App using The [disease.sh](https://disease.sh/) website API
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning React Native,firebase
-- 👯 I’m looking to collaborate on Discord
+- 👯 I’m currently looking for friends to collaborate and code with me
-- 🤔 I’m looking for help with App development
 - 💬 Ask me about any Coding or Tech related stuff
-- 📫 How to reach me: Discord , Facebook
+- 📫You can Reach Me Here at : Discord , Facebook